Skinwalkers14/Trailblazer-Music-App/README.md

 - **Web based Music Audio application made with Javascript using React jS and YouTube Api that allows users to discover and listen to new music through youtube audio.
 The website has a user-friendly interface, a visually appealing design and the complete search feature of youtube.**
 ## Features
  - No Ads
- - Streaming Quality
+ - High Quality Streaming
- - Trending and New Released songs list
+ - Trending and New Released songs list updated daily
  - Play Youtube Songs Audio
  - YouTube Searches
- - Trending Songs and New Released List updated daily
  - Next/Preveous Song Control - Volume Control
  ## installation and setup instructions
 1. installation: `npm install`